whitneydobbs/Flashcard-o-matic/README.md

 # Flashcard-o-matic

-Flashcard-o-matic is an app for users to create flashcards for studying in a virtual setting.
+Flashcard-o-matic is an app for users to create flashcards for studying.

 ## Screenshots